basilisk-explorers/ground-rules/README.md

 ## Uniform 👔
 ### Indoor Meetings
 All Leaders and Explorers are expected to wear their full uniform.
-Uniform consists of the Basilisk Explorers necker/scarf (neckers/scarfs must be properly rolled, and tied off with a woggle or knot), as well an Explorer shirt.
+Uniform consists of the Basilisk Explorers necker/scarf, as well an Explorer shirt.
 Group clothing can be worn as a replacement for an Explorer shirt.
-Uniform should be worn during the opening and closing ceremony, but can be removed during the main portion of the evening.
+Uniform should be worn during the opening and closing ceremony (group clothing is also allowed, but formal uniform may be required and Explorers will be notified in advance if it's needed), but can be removed during the main portion of the evening.

 ### Outdoor Meetings
-All Leaders and Explorers are not expected to wear their full uniform, but will need to wear their necker/scarf (neckers/scarfs must be properly rolled, and tied off with a woggle or knot).
+All Leaders and Explorers are not expected to wear their full uniform, but will need to wear their necker/scarf.
 Group clothing should be worn if this is owned.
-Neckers/scarfs should be worn during the entire evening, and shouldn't be removed.
+Neckers/scarves should be worn during the entire evening, and shouldn't be removed unless required for safety.
 When outside, we're representing Scouting.

+### Other Meetings
+There may be outings/events that require full uniform at specific times.
+Leaders will inform Explorers ahead of time about what is expected.

+### Neckers/Scarves
+Nneckers/scarves must be properly rolled, and tied off with a woggle or knot.

 ## Code of Conduct
 ### Inclusivity 🙌